Rediscover yourself after infidelity – 3 critical steps to take so you can properly move forward and design the best life possible.

 But with emotional pain, you can’t ignore it, evade it, or escape it—at least not permanently.
-Gunzburg says that…“You have to deal with the pain, define the emotions you are feeling.”
-This part is very tough, but by acknowledging the pain and the resulting emotions, it leads you closer to acceptance of the hell you are going through, which can lead you down the path to surviving infidelity.
+Gunzburg says that…“You have to deal with the pain and define the emotions you are feeling.”
+This part is very tough, but by acknowledging the pain and the resulting emotions, it leads you closer to acceptance of the hell you are going through, which can lead you down the path to surviving and to rediscover yourself after infidelity.

 Step 2: Take Time to Gain Perspective

-The thoughts that ran through my head (and sometimes still run through my head) about the affair and about Tanya haunted me daily.
-I constantly was comparing myself to Tanya and as a result felt she was better than I was.
+The thoughts that ran through my head (and sometimes still run through my head) about the affair and about the other woman, haunted me daily.
+I constantly was comparing myself to her, and as a result felt she was better than I was.
 My self-esteem and self-concept were at all time lows.